adambhun/SonarQube_compose/README.md

 # Prerequisites

-A v3.8 compose file needs Docker Engine 19.03 and docker-compose 1.25.5, though the content of the docker-compose.yml file is probably backward compatible with older versions.
+A v3.7 compose file needs Docker Engine 19.03 and docker-compose 1.25.5, though the content of the docker-compose.yml file is probably backward compatible with older versions.

-The Sonarqube and PostgreSQL containers needs three directories with write permissions.
+The Sonarqube and PostgreSQL containers need directories with write permissions - hence the need for the "gitkeep" files.
 These are:

 * sonarqube_conf
 * sonarqube_data